NordicSemiconductor/IOS-nRF-Mesh-Library/README.md

 4. Remote provisioning - *in our TODO list.*
 5. Device Firmware Update (DFU) - *in our TODO list.*

+## How to start

+The library is available using CocoaPods, SPM and Carthage.
+For details, check out [Setting up the library](SETTING_UP.md).

 ## nRF Mesh sample app

 Most of the features listed above are demonstrated in nRF Mesh sample application.